Japanese Business Phrases at Work: お疲れ様です (Otsukaresama desu)!

 You’ve finally landed your dream job in Japan and you want to make sure that you develop a warm relationship with your new Japanese colleagues.
 The key express that you will have to learn is, “otsukaresama desu” (お疲れ様です).

-Don’t even try to translate it literally as this is one of those Japanese expressions, like onegaishimasu that will lose all meaning when transposed directly into another language!
+Don’t even try to translate it literally as this is one of those Japanese expressions, like onegaishimasu, that will lose all its meaning when transposed directly into another language!

 In お-疲れ-様, you can find the root 疲れる which translates into ‘be or to get tired’.
 However, the meaning of the expression is quite different.
 In the workplace, お疲れ様です expresses the appreciation of your co-workers’ hard work.

-The closest English translation would be “thank you for your hard work” or more simply saying “you worked hard”.
+The closest English translation would be “thank you for your hard work”, “good work” or more simply saying that “you’ve worked hard”.
 By saying お疲れ様です, you show your appreciation for a colleague’s work within your team or related to your company.

 First of all, don’t be embarrassed.
 It might sounds strange to repeat it several times a day, every time you see your coworkers but for your colleagues it shows your desire to get closer and to respect Japanese work culture.

 In a situation when you would normally say “hi” or “how are you doing” to your colleague, replace it by お疲れ様です.
 The expression is proper when you arrive at work after your colleagues.
 It is also a perfect conversation starter or ending, depending on the situation.

 You can use the expression in a wide range of situations, so it’s difficult to explain them all.
 Very often, internal meetings will end with everyone saying お疲れ様です as a way to thank all the participants.

 Co-workers will thank each other for the completion of a task or when one of them come back from a meeting outside. お疲れ様です expresses the importance of team work in Japan.
 Japanese people believe it essential that everyone feels recognized and part of the company.